ipfs/specs/addresses-scheme/readme.md

 ## The `ipfs:` Approach

 The short-term fix that people reach for is to create an `ipfs:` schema, as proposed in https://github.com/ipfs/specs/pull/139.
 That approach seems simple at first, but it's got problems.

+### Strengths of this Approach

+#### Strength: Fits with Established Conventions & Expectations around URLs

+#### Strength: Fits with the way browsers identify origins

+When enforcing the Single Origin Policy, some current browsers expect: `origin = a:/b`, even though that's not what the URI spec calls for.
+The `ipfs:` approach fits with that expectation, with URIs like `ipfs:/<root-hash>/foo/bar`, the origin would be `ipfs:/<root-hash>`

 ### Criticisms of this Approach